 You shouldn’t rely solely on your GPS for navigation, but it can be a real asset and help avoid taking wrong turns and wasting time.
 Battery life is an issue though.
 Be aware that most power is consumed displaying the map and the constant updating.
 So if you know the route, move away from the map display, the background navigation does not use much power.
 Flip onto the map when needed.

-For existing units you will probably need a backup battery connected to the USB port.
+Battery life is improving and quite a few units can comfortably last the duration.
+For existing units that will not last the course, you will need a backup battery connected to the USB port.
 This can be very troublesome, so test thoroughly in advance.